 It’s been almost two years since my last blog post.
 I’ve had plenty of travel, experiences, and reflections but I didn’t publish anything.
 I could make excuses - I was so busy, work had really taken off, there wasn’t anything to write about - but the truth is that in life when things are going really well, they can also be going really poorly at the same time.
 These last two years have been a testament to that.
 Along with happiness, excitement, gratitude, and joy, I’ve been experiencing sadness, loss, grief, shame, disappointment, anger, and so SO much loneliness.

-Marc and I separated when we got back to the US.
-There are many reasons for it, and out of our mutual love and respect for one another I will not detail or elaborate on this.
-In January 2017, soon after our return, my mother-in-law was diagnosed with pancreatic cancer - she thought it was gas.
+My partner and I separated when we got back to the US.
+I will not detail or elaborate on this, but we are both feeling it, obviously.
+In January 2017, soon after our return, his mom was diagnosed with pancreatic cancer - she thought it was gas.
 She became frenzied in her own efforts to beat it holistically but unfortunately by May we were gathered around her, in Vienna of all places and on short notice, saying goodbye.
 She left the world gracefully, like a sunset, and thinking about this helps me when pangs of grief mug me without warning, or when I feel the loss of her smile, warmth, charisma, and love.
 She was a mysterious, strong, energetic, ageless soul, and if I become even half the woman she was, I’ll be happy.

 Following the return from Vienna, I had no more days allotted to me by my job, so grieving had to be done on my own time.
 This mostly manifested itself in my eating habits, or lack thereof, and for several months I “enjoyed” being at my goal weight of 115lbs, something I’d strived for since I was 18.
 While I looked fantastic, I REALLY don’t think it was the healthiest way to get there.

 The curve was steep in New Jersey.
 I worked hard in my territory, then applied for and received a promotion into a home office role in training at my company, something I had been working toward for years, even before India.
-The feeling of personal achievement, knowing I did it on my own was amazing, and if I told you my sordid story about starting from zero, I’m pretty sure you’d share my excitement :-) that will be for another day, a long time from now!
+The delight of that personal achievement was amazing.

 So here I am.
 My professional life is right where I want it and I’m happily back in NJ where Stella and I are enjoying the four seasons and the first licks of a northeastern US winter.
-I spent the Christmas holidays with my nephews and parents, am seeing old friends again, took a great trip to Iceland with Marc in July, and have made some fab new friends.
+I spent the Christmas holidays with my nephews and parents, am seeing old friends again, took a great trip to Iceland with my ex in July, and have made some fab new friends.
 Of course as life often goes, there’s always something, isn’t there?
-I’m uncomfortable with my body, spiritually a bit lost, my marriage is unpredictable, tenuous, and fragile, like an exposed, frayed live wire, and both Marc and I have done a fair bit of isolating ourselves from our “couples friends” (if you are still out there, please forgive us during this uncomfortable phase, we love you, we need your support, we’re REALLLL awkward right now).
 I have to be gentle and remind myself that we are only humans, we are not perfect, and life is not a highlight reel.
 Sometimes we have to be ok with “good enough” while we’re working out the kinks, right?

 I think that's the perfect place to end this long, but thorough update.
 I hope your 2019 glows, I wish you a very, VERY HAPPY NEW YEAR, and am excited to see where this years takes us.